tiy-sat/summer16-6.3-photo-pagination/README.md

-  [x] - set initial state to track current photo index with modal component [x] - use index number from state to set src/alt based on current photo [x] - handle click for both arrows to increment or decrement [] - do not decrement past 0 or increment past length [] - pass reference of index number to modal component for thumbnail click
+  [x] - set initial state to track current photo index with modal component [x] - use index number from state to set src/alt based on current photo [x] - handle click for both arrows to increment or decrement [x] - do not decrement past 0 or increment past length [] - pass reference of index number to modal component for thumbnail click

 ## Development